Description

 sampling policy for a separateHyperband

-bracket where the incumbent is not mutated at all and the same configuration is returned.a.
-The
+bracket where the incumbent is not mutated at all and the same configuration is returned. - This can happen for either of 2 reasons:

 function takes in theincumbent_config